They Shoot Horses, Don't They? (film): Development

-The main candidates to replace Poe were William Friedkin, Sydney Pollack, and Jack Smight.
+The main candidates to replace Poe were William Friedkin, Jack Clayton, Larry Peerce, Roger Vadim, Sydney Pollack, and Jack Smight.
+Clayton admired the novel but wanted to start from scratch which the producer were not willing to do.
 According to Winkler, Smight wanted $250,000, Friedkin wanted $200,000, and Pollack was willing to do it for $150,000; thus, Pollack got the job.

-Fonda said she was originally unimpressed by the script, but her husband Roger Vadim, who saw similarities between the book and works of the French existentialists, urged her to reconsider.

-Meeting with Pollack to discuss the script, she was surprised when he asked for her opinion.
+Meeting with Pollack to discuss the script, Jane Fonda was surprised when he asked for her opinion.
 She later said, "It was the first time a director asked me for input on how I saw the character and the story."
 She read the script with a critical eye, made notes on the character, and later observed in her autobiography, "It was a germinal moment [for me] ...
 This was the first time in my life as an actor that I was working on a film about larger societal issues, and instead of my professional work feeling peripheral to life, it felt relevant."
 Troubled about problems in her marriage at the time, she drew on her personal anguish to help her with her characterization.

 Pollack had the script rewritten by Robert E. Thompson.
 Warren Beatty originally was considered for the role of Robert Syverton and Pollack's first choice for Rocky was character actor Lionel Stander.

+Filming was pushed back from December 1968 to February 1969 to allow for rewrites and recasting.
+Immediately prior to filming there were rumors Sarazzin would be dropped.
+Pollack wanted Warren Beatty to play the role instead but Beatty was busy making The Only Game in Town.
+Universal agreed to waive payment in the delay of the film and Sarazzin kept the role.

 Filming

+Filming started February 1969.
 During filming, there was an issue with York, who wanted a guarantee she would be able to make Country Dance.
 When this was not forthcoming, it seemed she would have to be replaced and Pollack suggested Sally Kellerman.
 However, York relented and agreed to make the film.

 The film uses the unusual technique of flashforward (glimpses of the future).
 It occurs throughout the film, as passages appear foreshadowing the fate of Robert, just before the tragic ending.
 Co-star Young was noted for his deep characterization of Rocky: he patterned his character after the bandleader and radio personality Ben Bernie, and used Bernie's famous catchphrase, "Yowzah!
 Yowzah!
 Yowzah!", for the character in the film.